 “Some people in Belize have never seen solar technology before, and it really opens doors for their community and family.
 Some of the villages we visited had no electricity whatsoever.
 It was a very humbling experience,” says Fox.

-Now, Fox works as a power invertor and industrial controls lab technician at Underwriters Laboratory in Chicago.
+Now, Fox works as a Sustaining Reliability Engineer II/SEP 4 Battery Pack Trainer at Rivian in Bloomington/Normal Illinois.
 He credits a lot of his success to the program he graduated from and the efforts of his professor, Chris Miller.
 But, does he actually use what he learned in the program?

 “Oh, yes.
 Yes.
 Every single day,” he says with absolute certainty.